robtimus/junit-support/README.md

 Loggers are often defined as `private static final` fields.
 That makes them difficult to mock.
 Using [@TestLogger](https://robtimus.github.io/junit-support/extension/test-logger.html) allows you to reconfigure these for test purposes.

+## Disable logging for tests

+[@DisableLogging](https://robtimus.github.io/junit-support/extension/disable-logging.html) allows you to suppress logging for tests.

 ## Disable logging for successful tests

 [@LogOnFailure](https://robtimus.github.io/junit-support/extension/log-on-failure.html) allows you to suppress logging for successful tests but not for failed tests.